aptech/docs/docs/CR-dbQueryFetchAllM.rst

     :param qid: query number.
     :type qid: scalar

-    :param columns: specific columns to pull out from result matrix.
+    :param columns: Optional input.
+Gives specific columns to pull out from result matrix.
 Must be a subset of fields from ``SELECT`` statement.
     :type columns: string or string array

     :returns: **result** (*matrix*) - the result set; or if the result set is empty, a scalar error code.